Corporate social responsibility (CSR) is vital not just for the environment, society, and the world at large, but also

 A healthy CSR program also doubles as reputation protection.
 Research from the University of Dayton and Virginia Tech indicates that strong social responsibility offers a shield against scandals.
 But the benefits go deeper than protection.

 Research from Boston University and Baruch College suggests that with good corporate social responsibility, companies can build a “reservoir of goodwill.”
-This goodwill will increase customer motivation to minimize any negative information they may discover in search results.
+This goodwill will increase customer motivation to minimize the impact of negative search results.

 The Berkeley team performed an analysis of stock price responses for S&P 500 companies after product recalls.
 The research found that firms with better corporate social responsibility ratings maintained higher stock prices than firms with a lower corporate citizenship scores.

 Good Corporate Citizenship Attracts Top Talent

 Think about your human resources department.
 Many employees are proud to work for a company with a good reputation.
 Studies show that millennials in particular hold it in very high regard.